You don’t feel pleasure anymore, you’re tired, you feel sad and you cannot motivate yourself to do something.

 Genetic components also play a role in depression.
 Children of parents with depression are three times as likely to also experience depression as compared to children of parents who have not had depression.

 A specific form of depression is associated with shortened daylight, called Seasonal Affective Disorder (or SAD) which is mainly caused by light deficiency.
-Light therapy can be used to prevent this kind of depression.
+Light therapy can be used as a depression treatment to prevent Seasonal Affective Disorder.

 Major life events such as divorce, death, resignation, promotion or the arrival of a child can play a significant role in the development of depression.
 These are events that can evoke a lot of tension and stress.
 Often depressive episodes can be alleviated through a healthy and active social life.
 Stable employment, stable relationships and frequent contact with friends, particularly those who are supportive, often give a person a form of a social safety net for better stability and life-structure.

 Blocking painful feelings and thoughts through unprocessed traumatic (childhood) experiences can increase the onset of depression.